-- Technical Paper 1: Aircraft noise, specifically those relating to the finalisation of the noise insulation and property acquisition policy, noise abatement procedures, noise complaints handling, the post-implementation review of the project and the establishment of a Community Aviation Consultation Group (CACG) to ensure appropriate community engagement on airport planning and operations. - Technical paper 2: Air quality and greenhouse gas, specifically that WSA Co will continue to monitor ambient air quality in the vicinity of the airport to quantify the existing levels and monitor trends in pollutant concentrations over time and identify any exceedances or improvements.
-This will be undertaken in accordance with the requirements set out for the WSI Stage 1 Development Air Quality OEMP. - Technical paper 4: Aircraft hazard and risk, specifically measures concerning fuel jettisoning and wildlife strike. - Technical paper 6: Land use, specifically, the requirement for DITRDCA and WSA Co will continue to liaise with State and local government agencies to ensure applicable environmental planning instruments have regard to ANEC forecasts produced for the project, and the management of wildlife strike.
+- Technical Paper 1: Aircraft noise, specifically those relating to the noise insulation and property acquisition (NIPA) policy, noise abatement procedures, noise complaints handling, the post-implementation review of the project and the establishment of a CACG to ensure appropriate community engagement on airport planning and operations. - Technical paper 2: Air quality and greenhouse gas, specifically that WSA Co will continue to monitor ambient air quality in the vicinity of WSI to quantify the existing levels and monitor trends in pollutant concentrations over time and identify any exceedances or improvements.
+This will be undertaken in accordance with the requirements set out for the WSI Stage 1 Development Air Quality Operations Environmental Management Plan (OEMP). - Technical paper 4: Aircraft hazard and risk, specifically measures concerning fuel jettisoning and wildlife strike. - Technical paper 6: Land use, specifically, the requirement for DITRDCA and WSA Co will continue to liaise with State and local government agencies to ensure applicable environmental planning instruments have regard to ANEC forecasts produced for the project, and the management of wildlife strike.